Anne de Montmorency, 1st Duke of Montmorency: Negotiation efforts

 The Papal Nuncio Prospero Santacroce was keen to secure a peace between France and the Empire, so that both kingdoms might focus their attention on the 'true threats to Christendom', the Osmanlı İmparatorluğu (Ottoman Empire).
 He proposed that each side retain what they held, arguing that this was in France's interest, as they currently possessed Metz.
 Montmorency therefore alongside Lorraine and the secretary de Laubespine met with the Pope in early 1555 in a searching effort for an agreeable peace.
-During May 1555 peace talks were conducted at Marcq, however the French were unable to tolerate the demands of the Imperial side to vacate Piemonte, Monferrato, Metz, Toul, Verdun and Corse in return for very few concessions from the Emperor and therefore talks broke down.
+During May 1555 peace talks were conducted at Marcq, however the French were unable to tolerate the demands of the Imperial side to vacate Piedmont, Montferrat, Metz, Toul, Verdun and Corsica in return for very few concessions from the Emperor and therefore talks broke down.
 The talks were further sabotaged by French gains in Italy, which lessened the interest of the crown in attaining peace.
 Montmorency had little to gain by the continuation of the war, with both a son and nephew in captivity (not to mention his son-in-law Turenne and brother-in-law Villars), and much to lose.
 However Guise and the Lorraines' interests were much more closely tied to the prosecution of the war.
 With the death of Pope Julius, a new pope, Paul IV who was far more anti-Imperial, pushed for an alliance with France against the Neapolitans.
 Montmorency was frustrated by the efforts that were needed to stop the Pope inflaming the war.